istio/istio.io/content/en/docs/tasks/observability/metrics/customize-metrics/index.md

 metric type (`counter`, `gauge`, and `histogram`).
 The `metrics` section provides values for the metric dimensions as expressions, and allows you to remove or override the existing metric dimensions.
 You can modify the standard metric definitions using `tags_to_remove` or by re-defining a dimension.
+These configuration settings are also exposed as istioctl installation options, which allow you to customize different metrics for gateways and sidecars as well as for the inbound or outbound direction.

 For more information, see [Stats Config reference](/docs/reference/config/proxy_extensions/stats/).